Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Conclusion

 The concept of certificate is somehow implicit in the method introduced in~\cite{TK11,TK13} that consists in maintaining lower and upper bounds on the eccentricity of each node.
 After each BFS traversal these bounds are improved based on distances from the source of the traversal.
 The sources used for the BFS traversals performed by the algorithm form what we call a certificate.
 Contrarily to this approach, we distinguish nodes used for improving lower bounds (the lower certificate) from those used for improving upper bounds (the upper certificate).
-Our definition of lower certificate uses a looser lower-bounding inequality because of this distinction.
-The main approach proposed for diameter computation~\cite{TK11} consists in alternating nodes with small lower bound and nodes with large upper bound as BFS sources.
-This can be seen as a mix of our basic diameter algorithm with a heuristic for finding nodes with small eccentricities.

-The two-sweeps heuristic~\cite{MLH09} performs only 2 traversals to provide a diameter estimate that appears to be tight in practice.
-The idea is to use the last visited node in the first traversal to start the second traversal.
-It thus introduces the idea of using what we call antipodes as tentative diametral nodes.
-The technique was first introduced for trees~\cite{H73} where it happens to be exact.
-It was also shown to provide good approximation (up to a small constant) for chordal graphs and various graph classes~\cite{CDK03}.

-A four-sweeps heuristic is proposed in \cite{CGHLM13} and complemented with an exact diameter algorithm called iFub.
-The four-sweep heuristic performs twice the two-sweep method, using a mid-point of the longest path found in the first round as the starting point of the second one.
-The idea is that mid-points of longest paths make good candidates for central nodes or at least nodes with small eccentricity.
-The iFub method additionally inspects furthest nodes from the best candidate center found with the four-sweep heuristic until exact value of the diameter can be inferred.

-The exact-sum-sweep method computes (exactly) both radius and diameter while performing few BFS traversals in practice~\cite{BCHKMT15}.
-It integrates many techniques proposed in previous practical algorithm plus an heuristic based on sum of distances that boosts the discovery of nodes with large eccentricity in an initial phase.
-It also handles the directed case in a very general manner.
+This approach with bounds has been extended for diameter computation in weakly connected directed graphs in parallel works~\cite{BCHKMT15,AIK15}.
+The Exact SumSweep method~\cite{BCHKMT15} additionally computes the radius in addition to the diameter.
+It integrates many techniques proposed in previous practical algorithms plus a heuristic based on sum of distances for discovering nodes with large eccentricity in an initial phase.

-The structure of random power law graphs is analyzed in \cite{BCT17} and the efficiency of practical diameter and radius algorithms is discussed for that type of graphs.
-It is shown that random power law graphs satisfy similar properties as those we insist on.
-The main argument proposed for efficiency of practical algorithms resides in the fact that such graphs have few furthest nodes (that is nodes that appear to be furthest from some other node).
-However, we observe much less antipodes than furthest nodes in practice and some graphs do have a fairly high number of furthest nodes.
-Our work provides a finer parameter and allows to extend such explanation to other types of practical graphs such as road networks and grid like networks.